 I think Knox's interpretation is supported by the account of the temptation of Job, such as Job 1:11 and 2:5.
 In those verses, we see Satan intending to undermine Job's faith.
 In contrast, in allowing Satan's efforts, God expects, rightly, as we later see, to be glorified.

-The image above was all over the news, with commentary about a fragment which supposedly proved that Jesus was married.
+Images like the one above were all over the news for a while, with commentary about a fragment which supposedly proved that Jesus was married.
 The fragment was in Coptic, not even a Palestinian language.
 However, it had been discovered by a professor from the Harvard Divinity School, so that covered all of its inadequacies.
 That professor dated the fragment to the second half of the second century, that is, more than a century after the time of Christ's life on earth.
 Yet, it was given the credence that such scholars do not give the gospels written by the eyewitnesses of His life.